 - Serve hot with roti, pulav, dosa, idiyapppam or aapam.

-- Mushroom goes well with curry leaves than coriander leaves.
+- Mushroom goes well with curry leaves rather than coriander leaves.